 Up To 15 Years For A Class C Felony

-Defense lawyer Mark A. Bederow said his client should have never been charged
+New York City criminal defense lawyer, Mark A. Bederow, said his client should have never been charged with a felony.

 The jury returned the not guilty verdict in 30 minutes.
 "This case was overprosecuted from Day One," he said.